connexcs/docs/docs/rate-card-building.md

 # Rate Card Overview

 **Rate Cards** are an important ConnexCS feature as this is how most information is organized.
+Rate Cards define both how customer calls are routed and also how those calls will be billed.
+When a dialed number comes in, it hits a customer card first.
+The Customer Card is assoicated with one or more PRovider Cards, each of which will have different means for routing the calls and billing the call.
+We can also say that Customer Cards are built from Provider Cards.

 There are several terms in ConnexCS that can be used interchangably when talking about Rate Cards.

-Provider = Carrier
++ Provider = Carrier
-Provider Rate Card = Parent Card
++ Provider Rate Card = Parent Card
-Customer Rate Card = Child Rate Card
++ Customer Rate Card = Child Rate Card

-Customer Cards are built from Provider Cards.

-!!! tip "Code and Billing Accuracy"
+## Code and Billing Accuracy
-    It is always sound practice to base rate cards on the information in Provider cards.
+It is always sound practice to base Rate Cards on the information in Provider cards.
 Code accuracy is perhaps one of the most important of these benefits.
 In any system with card-based profiles, code accuracy is one of the means to ensure the accuracy of the whole system, and to make all passed or collected data more reliable.

 ## Rate Card Compilation Engine
 ConnexCS features a comprehensive rate card building engine which can import multiple rate carrier rate cards (Parent Rate cards) in either NPA-NXX or single-cost (column) and output NPA-NXX or single-cost.
 These can take the minimum, maximum, or average values.

 ### Different Length Prefixes